What to Do If You Are Involved in an Auto Accident Out-of-State

 Location Matters – Hiring an Out-of-State Lawyer

-For example, if you were in an accident while traveling in Philadelphia, the local laws in Pennsylvania will control and determine legal liability in your case.
+For example, if you were in an auto accident out-of-state while traveling in Philadelphia, the local laws in Pennsylvania will control and determine legal liability in your case.
 This mean the lawyer you hire must be licensed to practice law in Pennsylvania and can file your personal injury case in a Pennsylvania court.
 That attorney’s reputation and experience is important and can make a big difference in the outcome of your case, so be sure to choose someone who is highly regarded within the Philadelphia legal community and understands the special circumstances that may affect your case.

 Our roadways become more crowded every year.
 Technology has provided increased distractions for drivers.
 Accidents are bound to happen.
 Responding responsibly by following the above guidelines will help ensure your personal and legal interests are protected.